-For this matter, a compass is a must-have equipment for any serious hiker.
+For this matter, a compass is must-have equipment for any serious hiker.
 It can help you find your way out of the jungle.
 Also, it can save your life from jungle dangers.

-Technology has taken the world by a storm.
+Technology has taken the world by storm.
 Sadly.
 The usefulness of simple navigation equipment like a compass is no more due to technology.

 Now think about it this way.
 You are in the middle of a forest and your GPS is off.
 How will you trace your way home?

-Given these points, a compass is an important navigation equipment.
+Given these points, a compass is important navigation equipment.
 So let us jump right in and see how.